Absence of metallicity in K-doped picene: Importance of electronic correlations

 Bands which are away from the Fermi level are not expected to be significantly renormalized by correlations, and we save on computational effort by ignoring them in the DMFT calculation.
 As an impurity solver for the DMFT equations we employed the weak-coupling continuous time Quantum Monte Carlo.
 Our results are for $T=0.025$~eV, $U=1.6$~eV and $J_z=U/8$.
 This choice of interaction parameters was guided by recent quantum chemistry~\cite{Giovanetti2011} and constrained random phase approximation (cRPA) estimates~\cite{Nomura2012}.
 Note that for K$_3$picene, we find the metal-insulator transition between $U=0.6$~eV (metallic) and $U=0.8$~eV (insulating).
 The analytic continuation of the converged impurity Green's function to real frequencies was performed with the maximum entropy method.
 The resulting spectral function for these two orbitals is shown in Fig.~\ref{theory}, embedded into the DFT-DOS of the non-interacting bands.

 Clearly, the DMFT spectral functions show a Mott gap not only for doping levels of $x=1$ and $x=3$, but also for $x=2$ which in bare DFT is a band insulator with a small gap.
 A closer look at the DOS (Fig.~\ref{theory1}~(b)) of K$_2$picene shows that -- contrary to the expectation of a filled picene LUMO derived band and an empty picene LUMO+1 derived band -- a Mott gap opens in \textit{both} orbitals.
 Interestingly, energy positions and gap size do not seem to depend much on the actual doping level, except for the spectral weight transfer from upper to lower Hubbard bands, and correspond favorably with the experimental spectra, except for some fine structure at higher $x$ not resolved in photoemission.
 The origin of the Mott gap for K$_x$picene with $x=1,2,3$ lies not only in the on-site Coulomb interaction $U$ and the Hund's coupling $J_z$ but also in the interorbital hybridization $t_{\perp}$.
+We would like to note that our calculations did neither include electron-phonon effects, which may reduce the Hubbard interaction, as was shown by Sangiovanni {\it et al.}~\cite{Sangiovanni2005}, nor magnetic ordering, where the possibility of a Mott insulator in the antiferromagnetic state could be investigated, as was found by the authors of Refs.~\onlinecite{Giovanetti2011,Kim2011} by performing {\it ab initio} DFT calculations.
+This will be a subject of future work.

 Both experiment and theory thus arrive at the same conclusion that K$_x$picene films are (Mott-)insulating for all compositions with integer $x$, including the nominally superconducting phase $x=3$.
-This leaves two open questions: (1) What is the electronic groundstate for \textit{non-integer} $x$, and (2) how can the insulating behavior of the $x=3$ phase be reconciled with the observation of a Meissner-Ochsenfeld effect?
+This leaves two open questions: (1) What is the electronic groundstate for \textit{non-integer} $x$, and (2) how can the insulating behavior of the $x=3$ phase be reconciled with the reports on superconductivity?